OmniMir/OmniBip/README.md

 Wait and rejoice!

 ### Create or edit watchface
-Extract resources of any downloaded watchface with CLI **Amazfit Bip Tools**
+Extract resources of any downloaded watchface with CLI **Amazfit Bip Tools**:

 `.\WatchFace.exe path\to\watchface\any_watchface_name.bin`

-Use GUI **Watchface Editor** and your favorite graphic software to create design
+Use GUI **Watchface Editor** and your favorite graphic software to create design:

 Generate new and edited resources with main JSON

-Use CLI **Amazfit Bip Tools**
+Use CLI **Amazfit Bip Tools**:

 `.\WatchFace.exe path\to\OmniBip\OmniBip.json`

-If all is OK, you have files for installing
+If all is OK, you have files for installing:

 `OmniBip_packed.bin`
 `OmniBip_packed.gif`